Feeling Bored? You’re Not Broken - You’re Human

 Or because I’m overwhelmed and tired?

-The solutions are different - and both are valid.
+The solutions differ - and both are valid.

 Creative Things to Do When Bored (Even If You’re “Not Creative”)